-- It cannot monitor particulate levels below 25mg/m3 per meter path-length, since at low concentrations the reduction in the light beam caused by the particles is indistinguishable from the zero drift of the source/detector (i.e. variation in the intensity of the receiver with no dust conditions).
-This fundamental limitation makes the instrument unsuitable for many well abated emission applications (e.g. after a bag filter) as a result of the instrument requiring to measure a small reduction in a large baseline signal. - The system is sensitive to dust contamination on the lens surfaces since it is not possible to distinguish between the reduction in light caused by dust in the stack and dust on the lenses.
-In practice a curtain of air (provided by a blower) is injected into the transmitter and receiver heads to keep the lens surfaces clean. - Systems without retro-reflectors (i.e. non double-pass) are sensitive to misalignment between the transmitter and receiver. - The calibration of the instrument changes with changes in the particle properties:

-- Particle type and refractive index (mainly changes the amount of light scattering) - Particle colour mainly changes the amount of light absorbed - Particle size and shape (changes the amount of light scattering) manifests itself in requiring a number of regression curves to be calculated at differing process conditions and differing fuels used for combustion. - Water vapour and water droplets absorb light over the light frequency range used by opacity monitors and therefore opacity instruments are not suitable for stacks with flue gas below dew point or containing water droplets from wet collectors.
+- It cannot monitor particulate levels below 25mg/m3 per meter pathlength in general, as at low concentrations the reduction in the light beam caused by the particles is indistinguishable from the zero drift of the source/detector (i.e. variation in the intensity of the receiver with no dust conditions).
+This limitation makes the instrument unsuitable for many well abated emission applications (e.g. after a bag filter). - The system is sensitive to dust contamination on the lens surfaces since it is not possible to distinguish between the reduction in light caused by dust in the stack and dust on the lenses.
+In practice a curtain of air (provided by a blower) is injected into the transmitter and receiver heads to keep the lens surfaces clean. - Systems without retro-reflectors (i.e. non double-pass) are sensitive to misalignment between the transmitter and receiver. - The calibration of the instrument changes with changes in the particle properties: - Particle type and refractive index (mainly changes the amount of light scattering) - Particle colour mainly changes the amount of light absorbed - Particle size and shape (changes the amount of light scattering) manifests itself in requiring a number of regression curves to be calculated at differing process conditions and differing fuels used for combustion. - Water vapour and water droplets absorb light over the light frequency range used by opacity monitors and therefore opacity instruments are not suitable for stacks with flue gas below dew point or containing water droplets from wet collectors.
 This makes opacity monitors unsuitable for monitoring particulate matter emissions from coal fired power plant applications where Flue Gas Desulphurization (FGD) plant is not fitted with stack reheat (wet FGD). - b) Light scattering: In this system the amount of light scattered by the particles in a specific direction is measured.
 Forward, side or back scatter are a function of the angle of scattered light that is measured by the detector.
 Light scattering techniques (especially forward scatter) are capable of measuring dust concentrations several magnitudes smaller than that measured by transmissometers.